funcx-faas/funcx-websocket-service/README.md

 export POD_NAME=$(kubectl get pods --namespace default -l "app=funcx-funcx-ws" -o jsonpath="{.items[0].metadata.name}") && kubectl port-forward $POD_NAME 6000:6000
 ```

-Now, deploy an endpoint, replace the endpoint UUID you received or chose with the one in the test script above, and run the test script.
+Now, set up an endpoint, replace the endpoint UUID you received or chose with the one in the test script above, and run the test script.

 ### How to set up and run the WebSocket server as a Python script without deploying it to a pod: